JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 * * *

 #### Here are pictures of the two kinds of jack plates most of us have on various walls.
--  An appropriate cable runs back to the distribution panel for each "port" or connector on these wall plates.
+-  An appropriate cable runs back to the distribution cabinet for each "port" or connector on these wall plates.
 <table>
 	<tr>
 		<th>Spectrum calls these "TV"</th>